|Copyright © 2005– by|

 initiative - a player is said to have the initiative or momentum when his accumulated threats severely limit the opponent's choice of moves.

-innovation (opening innovation) - The introduction of a new move or variation in a standardized or "book" opening (see also "TN", opening theory, book openng.")
+innovation (opening innovation) - The introduction of a new move or variation in a standardized or "book" opening (see also "TN" (theoretical novelty), "opening theory", "book openng".)

-interference - placing a piece so it obstructs the line of attack by Queen, Rook or Bishop. (see also "interpose" and "check".)
+interference - placing a piece so it obstructs the straight-line attack of a Queen, Rook or Bishop. (see also "interpose" and "check".)

 interference (sacrifice) - a tactic in which a piece is sacrificed to interrupt the line of communication between two pieces that defend one another.
 In order to be successful, the defended object must be more valuable than the piece offered as a sacrifice.